Image

 Visite de Fort Royer

-Continuing due north towards the La Perrotine channel, on the site of Fort Royer.
+Continue due north towards the La Perrotine channel, on the site of Fort Royer.
 Let yourself be charmed by the authenticity of this small, traditional oyster-farming village, right in the heart of the Moëze - Oléron nature reserve!
 Led by passionate volunteers, you'll be immersed in the world of oyster farming.
-Stroll between the oyster beds, learn to recognize the environment that shapes Marennes-Oleron oysters...
+Stroll among the oyster beds, learn to recognize the environment that shapes Marennes - Oléron oysters...
 You'll learn all their secrets!

-The largest port in Charente-Maritime, the port of La Cotinière is THE seafood capital of Marennes-Oleron.
+The largest port in Charente-Maritime, La Cotinière is THE seafood capital of Marennes-Oleron.
 Twice a day, the port comes alive with fishmongers' stalls filled with nearly 90 different species of fish, depending on the season!
-Once you've filled your basket, you can gather along the harbor for a coffee with friends, and savor the infectious effervescence of the fishermen and merchants who bring this pretty fishing port to life.
-Don't miss the guided tour for an authentic and intimate discovery.
+Once you've filled your basket, you can meet up along the harbor for a coffee with friends, and enjoy the infectious effervescence of the fishermen and merchants who bring this pretty fishing port to life.
+Don't miss our guided tour of the area for an authentic and intimate discovery.

 Eclade Oléron

-Before you put the final brakes on your journey, don't miss the traditional éclades at the prettycabane du Bord à Bordin Boyardville!
+Before putting the brakes on your journey, don't miss the traditional éclades at the pretty Bord à Bord hut in Boyardville!
 For those long summer evenings, this typically Olivetan recipe is perfect for sharing with friends or family.
 How does it work?
 Cleverly arranged in regular circles, the mussels are then covered with a thick coat of pine thorns, which are then flambéed, giving them an incomparable taste.
-All that's left to do is settle in, enjoy the serenity of the setting, and remake the world with a drink in hand!
+All that's left for you to do is settle in, enjoy the serenity of the setting, and remake the world with a drink in hand!

 Feel like setting sail again?
 Discover all our good addresses on the Route des Saveurs Maritimes!